ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part2-Containors.md

 # C# Containors

-Containers are a pattern in the C# *Functional Programming* toolkit.
+Containers are a coding pattern: a fundimental building block in the C# *Functional Programming* toolkit.

 They get given all sorts of names: *Wrapper*, *Kind*, *Higher Order Kind*, *Higher Order Objects*, *Lifted Objects*, *Elevated Objects*,.... to quote but a few.
-Most authors assume you already know about it, devote too little explaining what they are.
+Most authors assume you already know what one is, and therefore devote too little explaining what they are.

 This article does't make that mistake.
-I give it a name you can remember:  **The Containor Pattern**, and the attention it deserves.
+A new name you can remember:  **The Containor Pattern**, and an explanation of what it does.

 A *containor* can be expressed like this: